 - Being aware of road conditions

-Click here for a summary of Wisconsin bicycle laws.
+You can find a summary of Wisconsin bicycle laws here.

 A note about crashes:

 Bicycling has an undeserved bad rap when it comes to safety.
-Riding a bicycle is incredibly safe already.
+Riding a bicycle is incredibly safe already, and the crash rate has decreased steadily for the last 15 years or so.
 Yet when you ask people what their greatest fear is about riding a bike, the answer is often, “Getting hit by a car.”
-As long as you follow these tips below and obey the law, you can join more than 2.5 million people who enjoy safe bicycle rides in Wisconsin every year.
+As long as you follow these tips below and obey the law, you can join the more than 2.5 million people who enjoy safe bicycle rides in Wisconsin every year.

 Ride with traffic